OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       :since: 3.9

       Encoding of the *.dbf* files.
-      MiraMon can write *.dbf* files in these two charsets.
+      MiraMon can write *.dbf* files in both charsets.
       At the moment of this release the UTF8 is not editable in `MiraD application <https://www.miramon.cat/USA/Prod-MiraD.htm>`__.
       Use ANSI instead if there are no codification problems.